Aaron98990/ways-of-the-game/misconduct.md

 - gesture the wearing of spectacles
 - invading a match official's personal space or blocking their path or unnessairily following a match official
 - unnecessarily touching a match official including to get their attention, demonstrate a foul / no foul, or interfering with showing a card /  signaling [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=969) [2](https://youtu.be/tv9SZ3ptOUk?feature=shared&t=135)
-- surrounding/crowding a match official (Don't bother explaining anything if there are more than two people from the same team.
-Having play restart will have them usually go away.
+- surrounding/crowding a match official (The referee should bother explaining anything if there are more than two people from the same team.
+For the assistant referees, it is a maximum of one person from the same team and the referee should come over if more than one per team.
+Keep moving or having play restart will have them usually go away.
 If they remain, caution a player.
 If the cautioned player remains, they will get a second caution.
-If players still keep on surrounding/crowding abandon the match.)
+If players still keep on surrounding/crowding, abandon the match.)
 [1](https://youtu.be/sBfR_l-wrYo?feature=shared&t=1101)
 - imitating a match official, including their words, accents, gestures, and movements
 - a player being held back but continues disagreeing
 - Air punching towards or away a match official or any other aggressive arm gesture/motion [1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324), [2](https://youtu.be/ltfnLOybxH8?feature=shared&t=44)